MHSanaei/3x-ui/README.md

 certbot renew --dry-run
 ```

-You also can use `x-ui` menu then select `SSL Certificate Management`
+You also can use `x-ui` menu then select `16.
+SSL Certificate Management`

 # Features